amorris28/artificial_ecosystem_selection/README.md

-# Artificial ecosystem selection reveals relationships between microbiome composition and ecosystem function
+# Response of soil microbiome composition to selection on methane oxidation rate

 ## Citation

 Morris, Andrew H, Bohannan, Brendan JM.
 2023.
-Artificial ecosystem selection reveals relationships between microbiome composition and ecosystem function.
+Response of soil microbiome composition to selection on methane oxidation rate.

 ## Overview

-This is the project directory for the manuscript entitled "Artificial ecosystem selection reveals relationships between microbiome composition and ecosystem function" that is currently in preparation.
+This is the project directory for the manuscript entitled "Response of soil microbiome composition to selection on methane oxidation rate" that is currently in preparation.
 See the [Directories](#directories) section for an explanation of what files are contained in each directory.
 See the Data Dictionary at `data/data_dictionary.tsv` for an explanation of the variables in each data file.